You're on Instagram about to publish a post, and you go down your social media checklist...

-Emojis and emoticons poise the potential for user misunderstanding.
-For those with cognitive disabilities, they may not understand these symbols easily.
-Additionally, emojis can be difficult to see for users with low vision.
+Emojis and emoticons pose the potential for user misunderstanding.
+Those with cognitive disabilities, may not understand these symbols easily.
+Emojis can be challenging to see for users with low vision.

-Screen readers also have a very hard time parsing emoticons beyond the basic smiley faces.
-When assistive technology can identify emojis, users will hear things like "man levitating in a business suit" or "smiley face with smiley eyes."
-Consider this reality before sticking in too many emojis.
+Screen readers also have difficulty parsing emoticons beyond the basic smiley faces.
+When assistive technology identifies emojis, users will hear things like "man levitating in a business suit" or "smiley face with smiley eyes."
+Consider this before sticking in too many emojis.

-You should also steer clear of special formatting and special characters.
-Certain fonts can be difficult to read.
+It would be best to steer clear of special formatting and characters.
 Assistive tools also struggle with reading oddly formatted text.

-If possible, hold the use of hashtags and mentions until the end of the text.
-Otherwise, these elements disrupt the flow of the copy.
+Hold the use of hashtags and mentions until the end of the text.
+Otherwise, these elements can disrupt the flow of the copy.

 Check automatic content

-Just like website accessibility, social media content cannot rely on AI alone, Any automatically-generated content should receive a manual review for accuracy.
+Like website accessibility, social media content cannot rely on AI alone.
+Any automatically-generated content should receive a manual review for accuracy.

 The Positive Influence of an Accessible Website

-A robust, accessible website will prepare you with skills that can easily transfer to social media.
-Follow the same practices used by your site, and your social media should reach all users!
+A robust, accessible website will prepare you with skills that can transfer to social media.
+Follow the same practices your site uses, and your social media should reach all users.